-Whether you’re in it to build traffic and monetize your own blog—or work on growing the traffic for your company’s website, there’s no doubt you’ll hit a plateau every now and then.
+Whether you’re in it to build blog traffic and monetize your own blog—or work on growing the traffic for your company’s website, there’s no doubt you’ll hit a plateau every now and then.

 When you do… it’s easy to experience dips in motivation, enthusiasm and drive.